VasilyMorzhakov/markup_server/README.md

    - AWS_KEY
    - AWS_KEY_ID

-You can exclude the SSL certificate by changing protocol in nginx config
+You can exclude the SSL certificate by changing protocol in nginx config (change 443 port to 80 and remove lines about ssl certificates).

 To add a new user, run <b>add_user.sh role token</b> and a token.
 Then, you can register a new user passing him the token and the following link: <b>your_site.com/register/role/token</b>.

-Or, being an admin, you can add user through the address line: /add_pre_user/
+Or, being an admin, you can add user through the address line: /add_pre_user/role/token (token is a random key-digit sequence)

 Possible roles for users:
   - admin